kbroman/Talk_Big10Libs/README.md

 ## The culture of open scholarship

-These are slides for a talk of open scholarship for the Big 10 Academic Alliance libraries, on 14 Nov 2022.
+These are slides for a talk on open scholarship for the [Big 10 Academic Alliance](https://btaa.org) libraries, on 14 Nov 2022.

 - Slides (pdf): <https://kbroman.org/Talk_Big10Libs/oa2022.pdf>

 - Slides with notes (pdf): <https://kbroman.org/Talk_Big10Libs/oa2022_notes.pdf>

 ---